 Should I Get Life Insurance?

 If you’re a single parent or the primary breadwinner in the family, then you should consider your family’s health and wellness if you are no longer around to take care of everyone.
-One way to do this is to buy life insurance.
+One way to do this is to buy life insurance coverage online.

 When shopping for life insurance, ask yourself, “How much life insurance do I need?”
 The cost and the number of death benefits depend on a variety of factors, such as your current health and age.
 You will need to have a medical examination and answer an insurance company’s questionnaire about your health habits.

 How Well Do I Understand Nutrition?